jortan02/jortan.dev/src/content/portfolio/examining-compositional.md

 repository: compositional_task_evaluation
 ---

-## Overview
+### Overview

-This bachelor's thesis, supervised by Professor Vivek Srikumar, explores the compositional capabilities of large language models (LLMs).
+My bachelor's thesis, supervised by Professor Vivek Srikumar, explores the compositional capabilities of large language models (LLMs).
 The project investigates whether in-context examples of subtasks—rather than complete tasks—can improve model performance in compositional reasoning scenarios.
 The research focused on tasks involving multi-digit multiplication and word list operations, analyzed under various prompting conditions using few-shot setups.

-## Key Findings
+### Key Findings

 - Subtask-based few-shot prompts showed limited or inconsistent gains
 - Flan-T5 struggled with list-based operations more than expected
 - Performance was highly sensitive to prompt format and example selection
 - Models exhibited task-specific reasoning gaps, even with relevant examples

-## Technical Implementation
+### Technical Implementation

 - Independently implemented all experiments and research infrastructure
 - Manually crafted and iterated on dozens of in-context prompt formats